Navigating the world of leather can be complex. However, our leather quality chart simplifies it for you.

 There’s a lot of information and a lot of misinformation about the various types of leather.

-Many websites have conflicting information which made this process difficult.
+Many websites have conflicting information which makes this process difficult.

-My hope is that consumers who take the time to inform themselves with this guide, can make better purchasing decisions.
+My hope is that consumers who take the time to inform themselves with this leather quality chart can make better purchasing decisions.

 Table of Contents